Principality of Albania (medieval): Later Decades

 With the exception of Durrës, the majority of the principality went to his sister, Helena Thopia.
-Helena was married to a Venetian nobleman, Marco Barbarigo, who resided in Krujë and was the de facto ruler the possessions of Thopia.
+Helena was married to a Venetian nobleman, Marco Barbarigo, who resided in Krujë and was the de facto ruler of the possessions of Thopia.
 Marco ruled for a period of time under Venetian suzerainty.
 The Ottomans had set to increase their influence over Albanian lands.
 Presumably due to Ottoman threat of attack, Marco switched loyalty to the Ottomans and began to raid Venetian lands around Durrës.
 As a result, Niketa Thopia, a son of Karl and the governor of Durrës under the Venetians, attacked Barbarigo with their support and defeated him badly, forcing Barbarigo to seek refuge in the court of Gjergj Strez Balsha.
-However it was Kostandin Balsha who would rule Krujë, starting from late 1394.
+It was Kostandin Balsha, a relative, who would rule Krujë, starting from late 1394.
 He soon married Helena and inherited her hereditary rights to Krujë.

 After the Battle of Ankara and subsequently the death of Bayezid I, many Albanian lords recognized Venetian suzerainty instead of Ottoman, such Koja Zaharia, Dhimitër Jonima and various members of the Dukagjin family.
 Konstantin Balsha, under the vassalage of the Ottomans, attempted to take Durrës in 1402, where he failed and was killed.
 Following his death, Niketa quickly retook Krujë on his own behalf, and the Venetians recognized him by 1404 as governor of Krujë and regarded him as an ally rather than a deputy of Venice.
 By 1410, Niketa ruled the territory between Krujë and the Shkumbin river and served under Venetian vassalage.
 In late 1411, Niketa was captured by Theodor Corona Musachi after a skirmish and was retained as a prisoner.
 He was released in July 1413 and returned to Krujë, where would continue to rule until 1415 when Albania fell under the Ottoman Empire and was incorporated into the Sanjak of Albania.